Introduction To Relay and Different Types of Relays | Its Terminals, Working and Applications

-Relays are the essential component for protection & switching of a number of the control circuits & other electrical components.
+Relays are the essential component for protection and switching of a number of the control circuits and other electrical components.
 All the Relays react to voltage or current with the end goal that they open or close the contacts or circuits.
-This article briefly discusses the relay basics & different types of relays that are utilized for a variety of applications.
+This article briefly discusses the relay basics and different types of relays that are utilized for a variety of applications.

 What is a Relay?

-A switch is a component that opens (turn off) & close (turn on) an electrical circuit. whereas, a relay is an electrical switch that control (switch on & off) a high voltage circuit using a low voltage source.
+A switch is a component that opens (turn off) and close (turn on) an electrical circuit. whereas, a relay is an electrical switch that control (switch on and off) a high voltage circuit using a low voltage source.
 A relay completely isolates the low voltage circuit from the high voltage circuit.

 Construction of a Relay

 Generally speaking, there are four types of terminals in a relay.

 Control input terminals are two input terminals of a relay that controls its switching mechanism.